 Yes.
 HOPE International is a 501(c)(3) nonprofit organization.
 All gifts to HOPE International are tax-deductible to the full extent of the law.

 HOPE spends less than 20 percent of its funds on general and administrative expenses and fundraising.
-HOPE is a member of the prestigious Evangelical Council for Financial Accountability (ECFA) and has been consistently recognized by Charity Navigator as an excellent steward of donor resources.
-Having received Charity Navigator’s top four-star rating 11 years in a row, HOPE is in the top 1 percent of nonprofits nationwide in terms of resource management.
+Read HOPE’s most recent annual report for a more detailed breakdown of how HOPE puts your donation to work.
+HOPE is a member of the prestigious Evangelical Council for Financial Accountability (ECFA) and has received Charity Navigator’s top four-star rating 11 years in a row, placing HOPE in the top 1 percent of rated nonprofits in terms of resource management.

 The main sources of HOPE’s funding are individuals, churches, private or family foundations, and the Homes for Hope program.
 HOPE does not solicit government funding.
 See our Form 990 for details.